 It Catches Problems Before They Get Worse

 One important aspect of preventative maintenance for your roof is yearly inspections.
-Having your roof inspected periodically will allow you to catch a myriad of problems early on: storm damage, loose components, and animal damage are just a few examples.
+Having your roof inspected periodically will allow you to catch a myriad of problems early on: storm damage, loose components, animal damage are just a few examples.

 Being able to repair these issues early can help prevent excessive water damage to your property, reducing the likelihood of structural damage.
 Not only that, but it can also help catch structural issues before they get worse.
 A sagging roof that hasn’t suffered much damage can be a tell-tale sign of issues elsewhere, for example.

-Including repairs and replacements of roofing components in your yearly inspections is a great idea, as well.
-By replacing tiles, fittings, and vents when they show signs of wear helps your roof work the way it should for decades, instead of years.
+Including repairs replacements of roofing components in your yearly inspections is a great idea, as well.
+By replacing tiles, fittings, vents when they show signs of wear helps your roof work the way it should for decades, instead of years.